 Candidates who have lived or worked outside the UK must undergo the same checks as all other staff in the school.
-In addition, the school must make any further checks they think appropriate so that any relevant events that occurred outside the UK can be considered.
+In addition, the school must make any further checks so that any relevant events that occurred outside the UK can be considered.

 The Home Office guidance on criminal records checks for overseas applicants can be found here.

-These further checks should include a check for information about any teacher sanction or restriction that an EEA professional regulating authority has imposed, using the Teaching Regulation Agency portal.
+Further guidance on checks for overseas workers (including with effect from 1 January 2021 those from the EEA) can be found here.

 Restrictions imposed by another EEA regulating authority do not prevent a candidate from taking up teaching positions in England, the school will consider the circumstances that led to the restriction or sanction being imposed when considering a candidate's suitability for employment.